Published Dec 15, 2025

 When this will happen:

-General Availability: Rollout will begin in late January 2026 and complete by late February 2026.
+General Availability: Rollout will begin in late January 2026 and complete by late March 2026 (previously late February).

 How this affects your organization: